bthalpin/social-network-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Social Network API is an api to be used when creating a social network app.
 It allows a user to be created.
 Each user can have a list of thoughts, and each thought can have a list of reactions.
 A user can also add another user to their list of friends.
-The API allows for creating, deleting, and editting of users, thoughts, and reactions.
+The API allows for creating, deleting, and editing of users, thoughts, and reactions.

 ## Table of Contents